 These helpful Welcome & Registration Guides will guide you step-by-step through the process of registering for UBC courses for the first time.
 They contain information on everything you need to get started in the Faculty of Applied Science.

-NOTE: Registration guides for September 2016 Admission will be coming in early June.
+NOTE: Registration guides for September 2017 admission will be posted by early June

 ||1st Year Transfers